Effect of the next-nearest-neighbor hopping on the charge collective modes in the paramagnetic phase of the Hubbard model: Charge collective modes

-The spectra are composed of a broad continuum generated by incoherent single-particle-hole excitations, and the peaks of two collective modes above it.
-Both collective excitations have their minimum at $\Gamma$ and their maximum at M. For the large coupling value $U=10t$, the correlation effects are important around half-filling where the continuum width is scaled down by the factor $z_0^2$ and a large portion of its intensity is transferred to the peaks.
-The shape of the continuum is visibly modified by the NNN hopping term since the bare quasiparticle dispersion $t_{\bf k}$ is changed.
-However $t'$ only has a small influence on the renormalisation factor $z_0^2$, as shown in the lower right corner of Fig.~\ref{fig:chi_c-U_10}.
+The NNN hopping term visibly modifies the shape of the continuum since the bare quasiparticle dispersion $t_{\bf k}$ is changed.
+However $t'$ only has a small influence on the renormalization factor $z_0^2$, as shown in the lower right corner of Fig.~\ref{fig:chi_c-U_10}.
 Increasing $|t'|$ slightly narrows down (widens) the continuum for hole (particle) doping.
 The variation is a little more noticeable in the vicinity of $n=1$ where the width change is more important.
-This is in agreement with exact diagonalisation results~\cite{Jia12,Wan14}.
-In contrast, as discussed below, the effect of varying $t'$ is more visible on the dispersion of the collective modes.
+This is in agreement with exact diagonalization results~\cite{Jia12,Wan14}.
+In contrast, as discussed below in detail, the effect of varying $t'$ is more visible on the dispersion of the collective modes.

 The higher-energy mode follows from the upper-Hubbard-band (UHB) with its excitation energy given in the strong coupling limit ($U \gg U_0$) by $ \omega_{\rm UHB}({\bf k}) \approx U \sqrt{1 - \frac{U_0}{2U} \left( 1-3|\delta| + (1-|\delta|) \frac{\varepsilon_{\bf k}}{\varepsilon_0}\right)}$, which increases as the Coulomb coupling $U$~\cite{Dao17}.
 The coupling scale